SA: Claimant Chooses Adjudication

 The Act permits claimants access to adjudication whether the construction contract is written or oral and even when the contract has no provision for progress payments and/or the contract is for a single supply at a fixed price.

-Adjudication does not limit the rights of parties to litigate outstanding issues.
-It provides claimants with a quick determination on their claim for payment.
+Adjudication provides claimants with a quick determination on their claim for payment.
 Subject to very limited injunctive rights, a respondent must comply with the adjudicator's determination (i.e. pay the money) if it wishes to commence proceedings in court.
 In effect, the traditional roles of court are reversed.
 Rather than the claimant litigating in court seeking to be paid, the claimant has possession of the money and the respondent must commence court proceedings to attempt to recover some or all amounts determined by the adjudicator.
 In practice, few respondents challenge the adjudicator's determination.

 The process is simple and rapid.
-The adjudicator must make the determination within 10 business days (unless the parties agree to extend the time) from when the adjudicator notifies the parties of acceptance of the adjudication application.
+The adjudicator must make the determination within 10 business days (unless the parties agree to extend the time) from the date of receipt of the adjudication response or the date the response would have been due or, if the respondent has no right to serve adjudication response, 10 business days after the respondent receives a copy of the adjudication application.
+This contrasts with months and potentially years for court proceedings.
 If the respondent's reasons for not paying are without merit, the respondent is generally liable for all adjudication fees.
 The process is usually entirely in writing.
 It was designed to be simple so as most parties would not require a lawyer.